-- 3.1 As part of the process, the Sudbrooke Neighbourhood Plan Steering Group has been committed in enabling the community to influence the development of the Plan.
-The Neighbourhood Plan Steering Group has undertaken a significant level of community consultation at various stages of the process from public events, parish meetings, a village questionnaire and regular updates in the local parish newsletter. - 3.2 West Lindsey District Council has also provided support to the group through Officer time and they also commissioned and funded the Sudbrooke Character Assessment.
+- 3.1 During the preparation of the previous Neighbourhood Plan, As part of the process, the Sudbrooke Neighbourhood Plan Steering Group undertook a significant level of public consultation on local issues. -has been committed in enabling the community to influence the development of the Plan.
+For this review, tThe Neighbourhood Plan Steering Group has decided to undertake a 'light-touch' review of the Plan in response to changes in both local and national planning policy.
+The issues raised during the consultation for the previous Plan still remain valid today. has undertaken a significant level of community consultation at various stages of the process from public events, parish meetings, a village questionnaire and regular updates in the local parish newsletter. - 3.2 West Lindsey District Council has also provided support to the group through Officer time and they also commissioned and funded the Sudbrooke Character Assessment.